Meta description is to CTR what Robin is to Batman.

 There is no one way to write a great meta description.
 It’s more of a copywriting skill than a technical skill.

-However, there are a bunch of best practices that you can use while writing meta description.
+However, there are a bunch of best practices that you should use while writing meta description.

 1. Research your audience well